Silvino Bracho

-Silvino Bracho (born July 17, 1992) is a Venezuelan professional baseball pitcher in the Cincinnati Reds organization.
-Bracho was signed by the Arizona Diamondbacks in 2011 as an amateur free agent.
-He has previously played in MLB for the Diamondbacks and Atlanta Braves.
+Silvino Bracho (born July 17, 1992) is a Venezuelan professional baseball pitcher for the Toros de Tijuana of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks, Atlanta Braves, and Cincinnati Reds.
+Bracho was signed by the Diamondbacks in 2011 as an amateur free agent.
 Listed at 5 ft 10 in and 190 lb, he throws and bats right-handed.

 Professional career

 Arizona Diamondbacks

 Bracho was signed by the Arizona Diamondbacks on August 9, 2011, as an amateur free agent.
 He began his professional career in 2012 with the Dominican Summer League Diamondbacks.
-He reached Class A in 2014 with the South Bend Silver Hawks, where he compiled a 3–2 win–loss record with a league-leading 26 saves and a 2.08 earned run average (ERA), and was a Midwest League post-season All Star.
+He reached Single-A in 2014 with the South Bend Silver Hawks, where he compiled a 3–2 win–loss record with a league-leading 26 saves and a 2.08 earned run average (ERA), and was a Midwest League post-season All Star.
 He reached Double-A in 2015, with the Mobile BayBears.

 Bracho was called up to the majors for the first time on August 30, 2015.
 He collected an ERA of 1.46 in 13 appearances during the 2015 season.
 He made the Opening Day roster at the start of the 2016 season, but after the game was optioned to Triple-A. He was recalled on April 20.
 For the season, he collected an ERA of 7.30 in 26 major-league appearances.
 In 2017, he spent the majority of the season in Triple-A, appearing only in 21 MLB games, in which he recorded a 5.66 ERA.
 In 2018, he posted an ERA of 3.19 in 31 MLB games.

 In March 2019, Bracho suffered a torn UCL and underwent Tommy John surgery, missing the entire 2019 season as a result.
 In the shortened 2020 season, Bracho only pitched in one inning on the year in a game against the Colorado Rockies, surrendering a two-run home run to Ryan McMahon.
 On October 27, 2020, Bracho was outrighted off of the 40-man roster, and elected free agency.

 San Francisco Giants

-On November 11, 2020, Bracho signed a minor-league contract with the San Francisco Giants organization.
+On November 11, 2020, Bracho signed a minor league contract with the San Francisco Giants organization.
 During the 2021 season, Bracho played exclusively for the Giants' Triple-A affiliate, the Sacramento River Cats.